workshopdemos/zowe-integration/Transformation.md

 *Now that you have multiple products onboarded to Zowe’s API Mediation Layer, we are ready to build an application that utilizes them in combination.
 The goal is to create an app that demonstrates the power of different products like SYSVIEW and z/OSMF APIs integrated in one solution that can help you to simplify mainframe management.*

+*We can create a simple **ZWEDUMMY Monitor** application which will monitor jobs utilizing z/OSMF APIs and keep the ZWEDUMMY STC alive by triggering the SYSVIEW commands as needed.*

 ## Browse the Zowe API Catalog UI

 *Let's start with reviewing the Zowe API Catalog to review what services are onboarded to the Zowe APIML.*